Thousands of shoes are on sale for Prime Day — plus up to 66% off fashion finds

 Chaco Women's Chillos Slide Sandal

-Score these Chaco slides for up to 50 percent off — the perfect sandal for summer.
+Score these Chaco slides for up to 50% off — the perfect sandal for summer.
 Slip on when boarding the boat, getting ready for the beach or when you want to work on your infamous Chaco tan lines.

 Adidas Women's Cloudfoam Running Shoe

-Made with up to 50 percent recycled content, save up to 40 percent on these highly rated tennis shoes.
-Reviewers rave about the comfortability and versatility of these sneakers, noting how they can be used for both exercise and everyday wear.
+Made with up to 50 percent recycled content, you save on these highly rated tennis shoes.
+Reviewers rave about the comfort and versatility of these sneakers, noting how they can be used for both exercise and everyday wear.

 Women's Belice Ballet Flat